 In the high-speed, complex interstate environment, lane-changing skills are very important.
-Have your teen spend several miles practicing the lanechanging and passing skills previously learned in "Skill nine: multi-lane roads," until they are comfortable performing them at interstate speeds.
+Have your teen spend several miles practicing the laneline of sight path of travel changing and passing skills previously learned in "Skill nine: multi-lane roads," until they are comfortable performing them at interstate speeds.